 Avoid using data unless necessary

 Even though Guam is technically a part of the US, most phone carriers still consider it outside of the territory and charge steep roaming fees.
 If it isn’t essential that you use your data, keep your phone on flight mode and access the wi-fi instead.
-Team PartyPoker’s Natalia Breviglieri also shared an important travel tip: purchase a local SIM card when you land.
-You can use it to let loved ones know you arrived safely, among other things.
+You can use a SIM card to let loved ones know you arrived safely, among other things.
 Afterwards, luxury hotels provide all the amenities including a stable internet connection, although you might not be as lucky with budget accommodation.

 Try not to arrive late on a Sunday